andersfylling/onitama-solver/README.md

 # onitama-solver
-Golang solver for the chinese board game Onitama
+Golang solver for the board game Onitama